Compressed air filters: Activated carbon filters

 Activated carbon filters utilize a composite carbon material to remove gases and odors from the air.
 They are used in factories where food is produced or for breathing gas.

 Coalescing filters

 High oil compressed air coalescing filters remove water and oil aerosols by coalescing the aerosols into droplets.
 This happens partially because of tortuous path and pressure drop.
 Coalescers remove both water and oil aerosols from the air stream, and are rated at particulate contamination through direct interception.
-Filtration of oil, water aerosols, dust and dirt particles to 0.01 µm the best achievable in industry.
+Filtration of oil, water aerosols, dust and dirt particles to 0.01 μm the best achievable in industry.

 Cold coalescing filters

-Cold coalescing filters are coalescing filters operated at around 35 F, allowing them to be more effective at removing moistures.
+Cold coalescing filters are coalescing filters operated at around 35 F, allowing them to be more effective at removing moisture.

 Compressed intake filters

 Intake filters are the first line of defense in filtering.
-These filters can remove contaminants down to 0.3 µm and can remove chemical contaminants.
+These filters can remove contaminants down to 0.3 μm and can remove chemical contaminants.